 You are welcome to cook/eat your own food in your own tent/van or on an open campfire.

-It's nice to bring a statch of your favourite snacks too
+It's nice to bring a stash of your favourite snacks too.

 Essentials to bring

 Your own bedding (sleeping bag, blankets and pillows).
-There are comfortable foam mattresses in our lodges.
+(It can get very cold at night)

 Torches and batteries (it can get very dark at night!)